pinpoint-apm/pinpoint-docker/Readme.md

 cd Pinpoint-Docker
 docker-compose pull && docker-compose up -d
 ```
+You can also just build the image with `docker-compose up -d` command without pulling the image.
+But you can reduce the time to 1/3 by just downloading them.

 This will install and run all services required to run all features in Pinpoint in docker containers joined with same network.
  - Pinpoint-Web Server